Complex systems — made simpler.

 The goal was to launch a functional MVP—fast enough to get into the market, but solid enough to learn from.
 Early delivery was a deliberate strategy to unlock insights, validation, and feedback as soon as possible, even if that meant adapting the UX process to fit the team’s sprint-based workflow.

-While the Service Request was the core interaction, MyRLR was designed as an end-to-end product to enable business between customers and RapidLink Repairs.
-Supporting features such as company and user management, invoicing and payments, and road service history were intentionally included to make the service operationally viable, trustworthy, and scalable.
+While the Service Request was the core interaction, MyRLR was designed as an end‑to‑end product to enable business between customers and RapidLink Repairs.
+Supporting features such as company and user management, invoicing and payments, and road service history were intentionally designed to operationalize the relationship between customers and RapidLink Repairs—ensuring that service requests translated into trackable transactions, structured accounts, and long-term engagement.

 I led UX direction for the project as part of a cross-functional team including a Product Owner, Business System Analysts, QA, and Development.
 The UX team was distributed across Colombia (my location), the United States, and India, which meant async collaboration, clear ownership, and fewer meetings than feelings.
 Surprisingly effective.